Where is the Black Forest?

-The home of the cuckoo clock, the Grimm Brothers’ fairy tales and world-renowned thermal spas, Black Forest Germany is a popular vacation spot for locals and tourists alike.
-The Black Forest, or Schwarzwald in German, is a large mountain range in southwestern Germany.
+Located in a large mountain range in Southwest Germany, Black Forest or Schwarzwald in German, is home to the cuckoo clock, the Grimm Brothers’ fairy tales and world-renowned thermal spas.
+Black Forest Germany is a popular vacation spot for locals and tourists alike.
 With the Rhine valley to the west and south, the Black Forest of Germany is known for its hills, valleys, rivers and forests.
 If you’re planning a trip to Germany, you’ll want to spend at least a couple of days in the Black Forest, the most beautiful region in the country.

 The Black Forest gets its name from the 100-mile stretch of pine trees so dense the sun struggles to reach the forest floor.
 When the Romans arrived in the region nearly 2,000 years ago, they brought with them communal bathing, which played an important role in ancient Roman culture and society.
 The natural hot springs in the northwestern border of the Black Forest of Germany were the perfect spot to rest after battles.